Q: How do I apply for August Camp?

 Q: How will I know if I have been accepted to Camp?

-A: You will be notified via e-mail of acceptance by January 31 or within a few weeks of receipt of your application if submitted after January 16.
+A: You will be notified via e-mail of acceptance once the initial pool has been processed.
+If submitted after the open application period you will hear within a few weeks of receipt of your application.

 Q: What happens if I apply and the week(s) I’ve requested are already filled?